valravn-9/uruz/README.md

 ## Project Structure

-### .storybook

-The `.storybook` directory contains the configuration files for Storybook, a tool for developing UI components in isolation.
-It allows developers to visualize and test components without running the entire application.

-Dependencies:

-- `@storybook/react-native`: The React Native version of Storybook, which provides a UI for browsing components and their states.
-- `@storybook/addon-ondevice-actions`: An addon for Storybook that allows you to log actions in the UI.
-- `@storybook/addon-ondevice-controls`: An addon for Storybook that allows you to control component props in the UI.

 ### app

 The `app` directory contains the main application code.
 It is structured to follow best practices for React Native development using file-based routing.
 The directory is organized into subdirectories for screens, navigation, and other application logic.